Israel extends evacuation warnings in Lebanon, signaling a wider offensive

 BEIRUT — (AP) — The Israeli military on Thursday warned people to evacuate a city and other communities in southern Lebanon that are north of a U.N.-declared buffer zone, signaling that it may widen a ground operation launched earlier this week against the Hezbollah militant group.

 Israel has told people to leave Nabatieh, a provincial capital, and other communities north of the Litani River, which formed the northern edge of the border zone established by the U.N.
-Security Council after the 2006 war in a resolution that both sides accuse the other of violating.
+Security Council after the two sides fought a war in 2006.
+Each side accuses the other of violating the resolution.

-At least eight Israeli soldiers have been killed in clashes with Hezbollah in southern Lebanon, where Israel announced the start of what it says is a limited ground incursion earlier this week.
-The region was meanwhile bracing for Israeli retaliation following an Iranian ballistic missile attack.
+At least nine Israeli soldiers have been killed in clashes with Hezbollah in southern Lebanon, where Israel announced the start of what it says is a limited ground incursion earlier this week.
+Meanwhile, the region is bracing for Israeli retaliation following an Iranian ballistic missile attack.

+The World Health Organization reported that 28 health workers were killed in the past day in Lebanon, and access to medical care is becoming limited as three dozen health facilities closed in the south and five hospitals were either partly or fully evacuated in Beirut.

+The Lebanese health minister said Israeli strikes that hit nine hospitals and 45 health care centers violate international law and treaties.

 The Lebanese Red Cross said an Israeli strike wounded four of its paramedics and killed a Lebanese army soldier as they were evacuating wounded people from the south.
 It said the convoy near the village of Taybeh, which was accompanied by Lebanese troops, was targeted Thursday despite coordinating its movements with U.N. peacekeepers.
 There was no immediate comment from the Israeli military.